microsoft/30daysof/website/docs/roadmaps/08-microsoft-graph.md

 ## Kickoff

 :::info ONBOARDING RESOURCES
 Get started by familiarizing yourself with the [Onboarding Resources](https://aka.ms/30DaysOfMSGraph/Onboarding) for this #30DaysOfMSGraph challenge.
+Join the [30 Days of Microsoft Graph Challenge](https://aka.ms/30DaysOfMSGraph/Challenge) 🚀.
 :::

 ---